KOITO And DENSO Collaborate To Enhance Night Driving Safety

-(MENAFN- JCN NewsWire) KOITO and DENSO Collaborate to Enhance Night Driving Safety

-KARIYA, JAPAN, Oct 19, 2023 - (JCN Newswire) - KOITO MANUFACTURING CO., LTD. and DENSO CORPORATION announced today they have begun collaborating to develop a system to improve the object recognition rate of vehicle image sensors by coordinating lamps and image sensors, with the aim of improving driving safety at night.
+KOITO MANUFACTURING CO., LTD., and DENSO CORPORATION announced today they have begun collaborating to develop a system to improve the object recognition rate of vehicle image sensors by coordinating lamps and image sensors, with the aim of improving driving safety at night.

 Each company is working to improve vehicle safety and realize a society with zero traffic accident fatalities, which is one of the largest challenges currently facing the automotive industry.
 In this work, improving driving safety at night is an important development theme.